coral-xyz/anchor/docs/src/tutorials/tutorial-6.md

     system_program: AccountInfo<'info>,
 ```

-Although a bit of an implementaion detail, these accounts are required so that Anchor
+In the same way that `rent` is required when using `init` in the previous tutorials,
+`rent` and additionally the `system-program` must be provided when creating an associated
-can create your associated account.
+account.
 By convention, the names must be as given here.

 For more details on how to use `#[account(associated)]`, see [docs.rs](https://docs.rs/anchor-lang/latest/anchor_lang/derive.Accounts.html).